keptn-sandbox/keptn-service-template-go/README.md

 # README

+**WARNING**: The service-template is currently incompatible with Keptn 0.14.x and newer.

 **BEFORE YOU START**, please be aware that there are more ways to integrate with your service that don't require creating a service from this template, see https://keptn.sh/docs/0.10.x/integrations/how_integrate/ for more details.

 Examples: